bmsleight/SplendidSnapApp/README.md

 Ready?
 Splendid!

+# Android
+It is not in the Play Store (yet), but you can [install the pre-release version](https://github.com/bmsleight/SplendidSnapApp/tree/master/app/bin)

 ## Sets of Cards

 The is a splendid selection of sets of cards within the game.
 Can you spot the matching cards ?